timetoleafs/radiodelay4bowen/index.md

 ### REQUIREMENTS:

+**Audio:**

-Audio: ipad, phone, computer, receiver, or any other device with an output (headphone jack, aux/line out etc.) where you can get SN590 or TSN1050 feed of Bowen's call and an audio cable*
+1) A tablet, phone, computer, receiver, or any other device with an output (headphone jack, aux/line out etc.) where you can dial in SN590 or TSN1050 feed of Bowen's call

+2) An audio cable*

 	* Depending on your device you may need an audio cable to connect it to your computer, so either a 3.5mm cable (for headphone/aux/line outputs), a TosLink, HMDI etc. If you're using the same computer to delay the radio feed and play the audio, you don't need a cable.

+**Apps:**

-Radio Delay: <a href="http://www.daansystems.com/radiodelay/" target="new">daansystems.com/radiodelay/</a>
+1) Radio Delay: <a href="http://www.daansystems.com/radiodelay/" target="new">daansystems.com/radiodelay/</a>

-Virtual Audio Cable* if you plan on using your computer to get the radio broadcast: <a href="https://www.vb-audio.com/Cable/" target="new">vb-audio.com/Cable/</a>
+2 Virtual Audio Cable* if you plan on using your computer to get the radio broadcast: <a href="https://www.vb-audio.com/Cable/" target="new">vb-audio.com/Cable/</a>

 	* You DON'T need this if you're using an external audio device